gregdferrell/aipy-p1-image-classifier/README.md

 Loads the network from the given checkpoint, then prints out the topk classes and probabilities for the given image.

-To see command-line options, exec: python predict.py --help
+To see command-line options, exec: `python predict.py --help`.

 Example execution and result:
 ```